Best Push Your Luck Board Games [2026]: Top 10 Ranked

 Player count: 2-5, best at 3-4

-This classic reinier Knizia game from ’99 perfectly encompasses the board gaming cosmos of the time.
+This classic Reiner Knizia game from ’99 perfectly encompasses the board gaming cosmos of the time.
 It’s fast-paced, simple to teach, and uses very few components (well, at least compared to what we’re used to these days) and rules to achieve great gameplay depth.

-Ra is a push-your-luck auction game where players collect tiles representing different aspects of ancient Egyptian life.
+Ra is a push your luck auction game where players collect tiles representing different aspects of ancient Egyptian life.
 The mixture of bidding values available to each player, the clever bidding rules (the winner’s bidding tile goes to the middle and is an extra reward for the next auction), varied combinations of tiles available during an auction, and the clever scoring mechanisms make for a deep, yet fast-flowing game.

 The push-your-luck element is intrinsically embedded in the auction system as you ponder when to spend each of your three bidding values.
 The higher the better, but you can gamble that others will spend their high tiles first and you will then be able to make your lower values work, as well.
-Or wait until you can win a high-bidding tile on top, giving you the edge next time.
+Or wait until you can win a high-bidding tile on top, giving you the edge in the next epoch.

 Even after all those years, Ra has stood the test of time (like the pyramids, heh) and its gameplay is still top-notch.
 It also covers a narrow auction with a push-your-luck niche, making it a highly unique board gaming experience.